 ElectraFlyer ElectraFly Salt Lake City, Utah, U.S.A. www.electrafly.com ElectraFly’s ElectraFlyer is a single person hybrid electric Vertical Take-Off and Landing (VTOL) multicopter that will be used as a hover or personal flying device.
 The ElecraFlyer has four horizontal electrically powered propellers above the passenger’s head.
 They do not have enough vertical thrust to lift the 34 kg vehicle and its additional payload.
 It also employs a small jet turbine engine that produces 27 kgs of thrusts downward when hovering and pitches partially aft for flight mode.
 The turbine reduces the weight the propellers need to lift.
 The engine can also help recharge the flight batteries.
 The ElectraFlyer also has four wings for lift that can pitch to point upward in hover mode to reduce their impact on the propeller’s down wash.
 The vehicle hovers with its nose pitched 20 degrees above ground.
 When it goes into flight mode it is oriented level to the ground, reducing the pitch to drag penalty many vehicles experience.
 It can be piloted remotely or with two joysticks.
 The vehicle will have multiple applications including military transport, sports flying for short hops (the company can envision luxury yacht owners flying it to shore) and cargo.
 The Electraflyer was successfully flight tested while unmanned in August 2018.
 It has a Memorandum of Understanding to test the vehicle at Utah’s Unmanned Aircraft System test site with a manned test is planned the first half of 2019.
 Resources Search eVTOL news posts Company website Article: Single-person Multicopter Touted As Soldier Transport , Aviation Week, December 12, 2018 Article: New take on personal flying, AOPA News Video: Roswell Flight Test Crew Video, September 13, 2018 Video: Interdrone 2018 | Interviews | Electrafly and their flying bike, September 7, 2018 Tags: Electrafly, Hover Bikes/Devices, Flight Testing, Electric/Batteries, 1 Passenger, Piloted

 eVTOL Captures the Attention of CES Electric VTOL and urban air mobility developers are reaching out to the consumer to create demand and prepare the way for public acceptance.
 By Jim Sherman Vertiflite Mar/Apr 2019 The Consumer Electronics Show (CES), the world’s largest assembly of the latest and greatest consumer technology from around the world — from phones and TVs, to drones, cars and, yes, even electric vertical takeoff and landing (eVTOL) aircraft and a yacht — kicked off in Las Vegas, Nevada, on Jan.
 8–11, 2019.
 The buzz for CES 2019 was about eVTOLs.
 The darling of the show was the Bell Nexus, highlighted in the CES 2019 daily news.
 The Nexus wasn’t the only eVTOL on display, but it was the most visible.
 Traversing the CES show floor, there were several projects at various levels of maturity.
 Among them were the Hoversurf hoverbikes on display in the South Hall.
 The Hoversurf Scorpion-3 is currently being tested in Dubai by the police force.
 This fourpropeller machine was powered up several times during the show, although it didn’t fly inside the convention center.
 The controls are a mix of battle tank and flight control joysticks.
 While it appears to ride like a speed bike (aka, a “crotch rocket”), the Scorpion and its various antecedents, has conducted extensive flights and is well on the way to active use.
 In September, the Hoversurf Formula became the third eVTOL that has been acknowledged by the US Federal Aviation Authority (FAA) as a Part 103 ultralight, meaning the vehicle weighs 254 lb (115 kg) or less and can be flown without a pilot’s license, but Hoversurf requires the owner go through a training program.
 Hoversurf also unveiled their next-generation hoverbike, which features six ducted-propellers — instead of open props — to protect the pilots from blade-strike injuries.
 The Hoversurf team didn’t reveal much about this vehicle; in fact they kept it under wraps for much of the time and did not reveal a designation or model number.
 Hoversurf was not the only hoverbike on display; the ElectraFly was also on display.
 The ElectraFly is also a sit-on bike, albeit the propulsion is configured somewhat differently.
 This bike has dual propellers mounted on the end of the wings.
 ElectraFly was coexhibiting with Deseret Unmanned Aerial Systems (UAS) Flight Test Ranges, where the bike will undergo flight testing.
-VFS corporate member NFT, Inc., also presented its …
+VFS corporate member NFT, Inc., also presented its vision for a fully-electric VTOL drive-and-fly vehicle.
+Although it did not reveal the details of the concept, NFT has been teasing images since last year.
+In addition to these exhibits, the Consumer Technology Association also assembled some interesting conference sessions on mobility and transportation at CES 2019.
+“Flying Taxis.
+Build Them, But Will They Come?”
+The CES session, “Flying Taxis. …

 Piloted All eVTOL aircraft that operate with a pilot Aeroxo LV ERA Aviabike AgustaWestland Project Zero (defunct) Airbus CityAirbus Alauda Airspeeder Aquinea Volta Assen A1 Aston Martin Volante Astro AA360 (Passenger Drone) Avianovations Hepard Bay Zoltán Flike Carter Aviation Air Taxi chAIR Multicopter CollaborativeBee Mini-Bee Dekatone Flying Car Dufour aEro 2 EAC Whisper ElectraFly ElectraFlyer Electric Jet EJ-1 Embraer DreamMaker Flexcraft FlytCycle Georgia Tech HummingBuzz Gravity X Hero Flyer Hi-Lite Lynx-us HopFlyt Venturi Hoversurf Scorpion JAXA Hornisse Jetpack Aviation Joby Aviation S4 Kalashnikov (unnamed) Kármán XK-1 Kenyan Passenger Drone Kitty Hawk Flyer Kitty Hawk Flyer (defunct prototype) Leap Vantage Malloy Hoverbike ManDrone Moller Skycar M200 Moller Skycar M400 Napoleon Aero VTOL NASA Puffin Neva AirQuadOne NUS Snowstorm Opener BlackFly Penn State University Blue Sparrow Ray Research Dart Flyer Ray VTOL Aircraft Sikorsky Firefly (defunct) Silverwing S1 Scoop Pegasus 1 Sky-Hopper Solution F Supervolant Pegasus Swarm Multicopter Talaria Hermes I Terrafugia TF-2 Lift + Push Terrafugia TF-2 Tiltrotor Terrafugia TF-X teTra 3 Texas A&M University Harmony Tier 1 Robinson R44 Transcend Air Vy 400 Trek Aerospace FlyKart 2 University of Kansas Mamba Urban Aeronautics CityHawk Varon V200 Vickers WAVE eVTOL Volocopter VC1/VC2 (defunct prototypes) Voyzon Aerospace e-VOTO Workhorse SureFly XTI Aircraft TriFan 600 View all pages with the tag “Piloted”